zudello/zudello-knowledge-base/Knowledge Base/getting-started-with-zudello/zudello-glossary.md

 **Bulk actions**: Features that let you perform the same task on multiple documents at once, such as assigning users or changing statuses.

-**Convert**: A feature that lets you change a document from one type to another, such as turning a purchase order into an invoice.
+**Convert**: A feature that lets you move a document from one module and/or submodule to another, such as turning a quote into a purchase order.

 **Credit**: A document from a supplier that reduces the amount you owe them, often issued to correct an invoice or provide a refund.
+Also known as a credit note, a credit memo, a refund, or an adjustment.

 **CSV file**: A file that stores data in a simple text format, with each piece of information separated by commas.
 These files are commonly used for importing and exporting data.
+Excel files and Google sheets can be saved as CSV files.

-**Customer**: An individual or organization that buys goods or services from your business.
+**Customer**: An individual or organisation that buys goods or services from your business.

 **Customer record**: Information about a customer stored in Zudello, including their name, billing details, and default settings for their transactions.